There are now 3 possible online modes for units:

-- Level 3 option in the English Literary Studies major sequence
+- Level 3 option in the English and Literary Studies major sequence

 - Level 3 elective

 - The natural world faces significant challenges in the modern era.
 In this unit students look at the way that the environment is represented in textual forms, both on the page and on screen.
 The unit also encourages students to develop their own creative written responses to the natural world and its interfaces with human life.
 There is a particular focus on place-based writing and creative non-fiction.

 - Students are able to (1) understand the issues that arise when natural environments are brought into human representation; (2) articulate the key features that determine an environmental text; (3) participate in debates that surround the questions of human agency posed by environmental problems; (4) write essays and responses which analyse environmental texts; and (5) locate the analysis of environmental texts within the field of English and Cultural Studies.

 - Indicative assessments in this unit are as follows: (1) research assignment; (2) critical exercise; and (3) tutorial participation.
 Further information is available in the unit outline.Student may be offered supplementary assessment in this unit if they meet the eligibility criteria.